Please follow the link below to see our current operational status:

 Brazilian Jiu Jitsu is a contact martial art, combat sport and a self defence system that focuses on grappling, and especially ground fighting.
-By using leverage and proper technique it can help a smaller, weaker person, successfully defend against a bigger, stronger assailant.
+By applying the right leverage and technique it can help a smaller, weaker person, successfully defend against a bigger, stronger assailant.

 The emphasis at the club is on mutual help and respect in developing an individual’s grappling skill.
 We always train with resistance in everything we do, but that resistance must be intelligent, tailored and focused on helping each other to improve.

-When we spar we do not spar to maim or hurt each other, however, there will definitely be in the years of experience that you will have from grappling, characters that try all out to submit you, perhaps unintentionally flying elbows and knees, getting hit in the groin and face, twisting and bending fingers back, putting submissions on without control, and throwing their complete weight and strength at you regardless of their size and yours.
+When we spar we do not spar to maim or hurt each other, however over the many years of experience that I have had from grappling, there are always some characters that try all out to submit you, perhaps unintentionally flying elbows and knees, hitting you in the groin and face, twisting and bending fingers back, putting submissions on without control, and throwing their complete weight and strength at you regardless of their size and yours.

 In those situations, as a more experienced grappler, you will learn to deal with this in a manner that protects yourself and your partner.
 Dealing with these “confrontations” is an excellent step towards building confidence in dealing with real life situations, and making you realise that if this is what can happen in a controlled environment, imagine how worse it can be with someone who intentionally wants to do damage.

-All our main classes also have at least a half hour focus on the standing game.
+Our main classes also focus on the standing game.
 Borrowing from Judo and wrestling we understand the need to feel confident both on the ground and on your feet.
 After all fights on and off the mat predominantly start from standing.

 We have some serious competitors training alongside those who are just interested in improving their understanding of the art.
 Regardless, a competitive mindset is encouraged and although you will get fit and strong from training with us, that is not our primary goal.